-As noted above, the current Senate PAYGO rule is scheduled to expire on September 30, 2002.
+The full text of the Senate's PAYGO rule in its current form is provided in Appendix A. As noted above, under the recent extension, the current rule is scheduled to expire on September 30, 2008.

-Points of Order and Waiver Motions Under the Senate PAYGO Rule
+Points of Order and Waiver Motions Under the Senate's PAYGO Rule

-Beginning in 1993, six points of order have been raised under the Senate PAYGO rule (see Table 1).
+Beginning in 1993, six points of order have been raised under the Senate's PAYGO rule (see Table 1).
 Of these six points of order, two were raised against entire bills and the remaining four were raised against amendments.
 The two points of order against entire bills fell upon the adoption of a waiver motion, thus allowing consideration of the bills to proceed.
 All four points of order against amendments were sustained and thus the amendments fell.